debuglevel/ansible-playbook-template/README.md

 ### Run this playbook

-* Run the playbook via `ansible-playbook -i inventory --ask-become-pass playbook.yaml` (or `python3.8 "$(which ansible-playbook)" -i inventory --ask-become-pass playbook.yaml` if you've got a space in your path)
+* Run the playbook via `ansible-playbook --inventory=inventory --ask-become-pass playbook.yaml` (or `python3.8 "$(which ansible-playbook)" --inventory=inventory --ask-become-pass playbook.yaml` if you've got a space in your path)